 According to a local survey, there are nearly half of elderly Singaporeans who suffer from knee pain.
 Unfortunately, they choose to suffer in silence or self-medicate.
 It helps to know that there are conservative treatments that could have been used early on in the disease process, so that extensive surgery can be prevented.

 Knee pain treatment today is not just a linear approach as several tools and techniques are now available.
-In his practice, Dr Dutton is not just focused solely on surgical treatment, especially if a knee problem can be corrected using non-invasive methods, and if the problem is addressed early on.
+In his practice, A/Professor Dutton is not just focused solely on surgical treatment, especially if a knee problem can be corrected using non-invasive methods, and if the problem is addressed early on.

 Knee replacement, also called KNEE ARTHROPLASTY or TOTAL KNEE REPLACEMENT, is a surgical procedure to resurface a knee ravaged by arthritis.
 The joint is then replaced by metal and plastic parts that will cap the ends of the bones that form the knee joint, along with the kneecap.